yangfangs/physpetools/docs/docs/tutorial.md

 #### 4.Use iview annotating tree

-Physpe provide iview module to annotating tree by iTol, iTol is a very popular online tool for the display, annotation and management of phylogenetic trees.
+PhySpeTree provide iview module to annotating tree by iTol, iTol is a very popular online tool for the display, annotation and management of phylogenetic trees.
 When you use iview module to annotating tree, only drop the output file to your iTol account to display tree.

 * Change label names use `--labels`.

 ```
-$ physpe iview -i 191speciesnames.txt --labels
+$ PhySpeTree iview -i 191speciesnames.txt --labels
 Change abbreviation names to full names complete
 change labels file was save in iview/labels.txt